juangamella/causal-chamber-package/README.md

 ## Help & Feedback

-If you encounter a bug, need help using the package, or want to leave us some (highly welcome) feedback, please send us an [email](mailto:juan@causalchamber.ai) or leave a [GitHub issue](https://github.com/juangamella/causal-chamber-package/issues).
+If you encounter a bug, need help using the package, or want to leave us some (highly welcome) feedback, please send us an [email](mailto:juan@causalchamber.ai), leave a [GitHub issue](https://github.com/juangamella/causal-chamber-package/issues) or start a new [Discussion](https://github.com/juangamella/causal-chamber-package/discussions).

 ## License